What to See in Turin in One Day: Is Turin Worth Visiting?

 • WebsiteMAUTO website

 According to Times magazine, the National Car Museum in Turin is one of the 50 best museums in the world.
 Unfortunately, I can’t agree.
 Yes, it’s good.
 But I still think the Hollywood Cars Museum in Las Vegas is better.
 I had high hopes for this one as the cherry on the top after 1 day of Turin sightseeing, but to be honest, the Egyptian Museum knocked it out of the park for me far more.
-But I still think you should go, maybe just adjust your expectations down a couple notches.
+But I still think you should go, maybe just adjust your expectations down a couple of notches.

 Museo Nazionale dell'Automobile in Turin, Italy, photo by Next Level of Travel